 How will I pay for Semester at Sea?

 Don’t let the price tag scare you.
 Both need- and merit-based scholarships are available through the Institute for Shipboard Education (ISE), the organization that runs the Semester at Sea program.
 Many other organizations and universities offer anywhere from $250 to $30,000 or more in scholarship funds.
 You may also consider checking with your university to see if they will provide any scholarships or financial aid.
+Lastly, check out our list of 200 volunteer and study abroad scholarships.

 Does Semester at Sea include volunteer opportunities?